chuchi-chaschtli/CS4410/ir/README.md

 ## Stylistic Choices

+### Datatypes & Definitions
+The level datatype can be broken specifically into two cases:
+* What we called `GLOBAL`, which represents the outermost level containing functionality like built-in functions
+* And 'usable' `LEVEL`s, which represent levels in the program execution with a linked parent level.

+Our FindEscape definition skeleton is analagous to the skeleton for the Semant file.
+This highlights that while we are preparing to work with the IR, we are still in a state where we are mutating on the AST and producing a tree.

 ### Code for Impossible Errors

 See previous `README.md` (`semant`).
 We have not added any superfluous error cases,